yoanngern/jesusimage_2019/wp-content/plugins/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.26 (2 April 2019) =

+*Bugs:*

+* Resolved an issue that was sometimes causing an undefined index notice on activation.

 = 3.0.25 (23 January 2019) =